 There are no hidden terms—just contact support within 30 days if you decide NordVPN isn't right for you and you'll get a full refund.
 Start your NordVPN trial here.

 Australians can sometimes feel a bit isolated from the rest of the world.
 Even on the internet, Australia is often the last priority among English-speaking nations when it comes to popular products and services.

-That means fewer options and in some cases no options at all when Australians want to stream a TV show, play a video game, or listen to music.
+That means fewer options and in some cases, no options at all when Australians want to stream a TV show, play a video game or listen to music.
 The lack of choice can lead to increased piracy of copyrighted material.
 In December 2016, a federal court in Australia ordered internet service providers to block BitTorrent tracker sites including ThePirateBay, Torrentz, TorrentHound, IsoHunt and SolarMovie.

 It should come as no surprise, then, that Australia is a market ripe for VPN providers.
 A VPN, or virtual private network, encrypts a device’s internet traffic and routes it through an intermediary server in a location of the user’s choosing.
-This can allow Australians to access content that’s geolocked in their own country.
+This can allow Australians to access blocked content that’s geo-locked in their own country.
 It can also provide a private tunnel through which to use P2P filesharing applications.

 We narrowed down our list of the best VPNs for Australia based on the following criteria: